Robustness against Read Committed for Transaction Templates with Functional Constraints: Benchmarks

 \item GoPremium($N$): converts the account of the customer with name $N$ to a premium account and updates the interest rate of the corresponding savings account. { This transaction program is an extension w.r.t.~\cite{Alomari:2008:CSP:1546682.1547288}. } \end{itemize} The transaction templates for these programs are presented in Figure~\ref{fig:smallbank-abstract-syntax}.
 The corresponding SQL code is given in Appendix~\ref{sec:app:smallbank}.

+Based on this benchmark, we give an informal description of transaction templates and functional constraints to illustrate their modeling power.
+More formal definitions can be found in Section~\ref{sec:defs}.
 In short, a transaction template is a sequence of read (\myR), write (\myW) and update (\myUP) statements over typed variables ($\vx$, $\vy$, \ldots) with additional equality and disequality constraints.
-For instance, $\R[]{\vy :\Savings\{C,I\}\}}$ in \GoPremium{} indicates that a read operation is performed to a tuple in relation $\Savings$ on the attributes CustomerID and InterestRate.
+For instance, $\R[]{\vy :\Savings\{C,I\}}$ in \GoPremium{} indicates that a read operation is performed to a tuple in relation \emph{\Savings} on the attributes \emph{CustomerID} and \emph{InterestRate}.
 We abbreviate the names of attributes by their first letter to save space.
 The set $\{C,I\}$ is the read set.
-Write operations have an associated write set while update operations contain a read set followed by a write set: e.g., $\UP[]{\vx :\Account\{N,C\}\{I\}\}}$ in \GoPremium{} first reads the Name and CustomerID of tuple $\vx$ and then writes to the attribute InterestRate.
-To capture the dependencies between tuples induced by the foreign keys, we use two unary functions: $\f$ maps a tuple of type \Account to a tuple of type \Savings, while $\g$ maps a tuple of type \Account to a tuple of type \Checking.
-As {\Account{(CustomerID)}} is {\tt UNIQUE}, every savings and checking accounts is associated to a unique \Account tuple.
+Write operations have an associated write set while update operations contain a read set followed by a write set: e.g., $\UP[]{\vx :\Account\{N,C\}\{I\}}$ in \GoPremium{} first reads the \emph{Name} and \emph{CustomerID} of tuple $\vx$ and then writes to the attribute \emph{InterestRate}.
+To capture the dependencies between tuples induced by the foreign keys, we use two unary functions: $\f$ maps a tuple of type \emph{\Account} to a tuple of type \emph{\Savings}, while $\g$ maps a tuple of type \emph{\Account} to a tuple of type \emph{\Checking}.
+As \emph{\Account{(CustomerID)}} is {\tt UNIQUE}, every savings and checking account is associated to a unique \emph{\Account} tuple.
 This is modelled through the functions $\fca$ and $\fsa$ with an analogous interpretation.
 Notice that the equality constraints for each template in Figure~\ref{fig:smallbank-abstract-syntax} imply that these functions are bijections and each others inverses.